box-bit/cloud-game-matchmaking/README.md

 ```

 5. run `./scripts/create-cognito-test-users.sh`
+    - this will create an user in the cognito aws service
 6. run `./scripts/get-token.sh`
+    - this will retrieve the token related to the user created in cognito, everything will be found in the .session folder
 7. run `./scripts/seed-test-players.sh`
     - run `aws dynamodb scan --table-name PlayerProfiles`
     - Check that table is now populated